tasmota/docs/docs/Compile-your-build.md

 !!! note
     There are limits to how many features can be included!
 If you go overboard code might not compile due to features conflicting _or_ might not be able to be flashed if it exceeds [ESP8266 limits](Sensor-API#keeping-esp8266-code-compact).
+There is [`usefull comment`](https://github.com/arendst/Tasmota/issues/7365#issuecomment-623111662) on how to build Tasmota to run with old 512K flash device.